radicallyopensecurity/dashboard/README.md

 See the convenience script [`.internal/certs/generate-certificates.sh`](.internal/certs/generate-certificates.sh) for the manual steps on Linux.

-The domain name / common name must be `ros-dashboard.test`.
-This is because the domain is registered as an OIDC application in the Identity Provider as well as GitLab
+To connect to `ROS` staging, the domain name / common name must be `dashboard-local.staging.radical.sexy`.
+This is because the domain is registered as an OIDC application in GitLab

 The certificates are read by default from the [`.internal/certs`](.internal/certs) folder in `pem` format.
 To store the certificates somewhere else, set the environment variables `DEV_VITE_SERVER_CRT_PATH` and `DEV_VITE_SERVER_KEY_PATH`.